ankitsengar1/ankitsengar1/README.md

 # About Me:
+🎓 Education:

+MCA from Sinhgad Institute of Business Administration and Research, Pune

+B Sc from
+Bundelkhand University ,Jhansi

-🎓 Education: MCA from Sinhgad Institute of Business Administration and Research, Pune 🔍 A dynamic Data Analyst skilled in SQL and Python with a knack for creating insightful visualizations and dashboards.
+🔍 A dynamic Data Analyst skilled in SQL and Python with a knack for creating insightful visualizations and dashboards.
 🤖 Experienced in leveraging Generative AI and quickly adapting to new technologies to drive impactful business strategies.
 🌟 Strong problem-solving and communication skills, fostering collaboration across teams.